The area where Center Point now sits was once occupied by Native Americans back in the 1700s.

-You can swim in the blue hole or even float along the river on a tube, alternatively, if you wish to remain on dry land, mountain biking, hiking trails and picnic areas are available.
+I had loads of fun swimming in the blue hole and floating along the river on a tube.
+Alternatively, if you wish to remain on dry land, mountain biking, hiking trails and picnic areas are available.

 Bring your walking shoes, swimming gear and a camera, and enjoy a fun, family day out immersed in nature.

 2. Pinson Bicentennial Park

 The city of Pinson celebrated its 200th anniversary with a brand-new park.